 Blepharoplasty (Eye Lift Surgery)

-If eyes are the windows the soul, you deserve to see them sparkle from every angle.
-From aging to heredity, here are many reasons you may be seeking to enhance and rejuvenate your eye area – each uniquely important and personal.
-Perhaps the most defining feature of our appearance, loving your eye appearance empowers your beauty to shine through.
-You’ll see the difference our remarkably talented team of surgeons can make through an upper or lower blepharoplasty for yourself – it’s time to make a confidence-transforming change and believe your eyes.
+If eyes are the windows to the soul, you deserve to see them sparkle from every angle.
+There are many reasons people wish to enhance and rejuvenate their eye area – each uniquely important and personal.
+As one of the most defining features of our appearance, the eyes can be captivating, tell the story of our moods and energy, and allow beauty to shine from within.
+You’ll see the difference our remarkably talented surgeon can make through an upper or lower blepharoplasty for yourself.
+It’s time to make a confidence-transforming change and revive your eyes.

-• Excessive skin conceals the natural folds of the upper eyelids Loose skin is obstructing your vision
+• Excessive skin concealing the natural folds of the upper eyelids

 • Loose skin is obstructing your vision